finimize/fullstack-dev-challenge/README.md

 ## Run Instructions

-To run the app, `cd` into the project root directory and run `yarn run start` (install Yarn [here](https://yarnpkg.com/en/docs/install)).
+To run the app, `cd` into the project root directory and run `yarn start` (install Yarn [here](https://yarnpkg.com/en/docs/install)).

-There is one basic test written in the client, which you can run by performing `cd client` and then `yarn run test`.
+There is one basic test written in the client, which you can run by performing `cd client` and then `yarn test`.
 Any new client tests can be added using Jest.

 Mocha has been installed on the server to allow you to create server tests, although none have been written yet.